ezealot/ez/Words.md

-Toxic | Toxic players | Players who abuse other players Squatting | Squatting | Pressing crouch continuously over the dead enemy face to show supremacy Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door
+Toxic | Toxic players | Players who abuse other players Squatting | Squatting | Pressing crouch continuously over the dead enemy face to show supremacy Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door Sus | Suspicious | When someone in your team is suspicious and might be the enemy/impostor GL | Good luck | Self Explanatory
+GLHF | Good luck have fun | Self Explanatory